masa-finance/docs/docs/masa-protocol/protocol-twitter-scraper-cookies-config.md

 ---
-id: protocol-twitter-scraper-config
+id: protocol-twitter-scraper-cookies-config
-title: X/Twitter (User/Pass)
+title: X/Twitter (Cookies)
 ---

 This guide will help you configure your Masa Node as a X/Twitter scraper.